Current Research

 Alcohol-Induced Liver Injury

 Alcohol-associated liver disease often begins with steatosis (fatty liver) and can progress to more serious liver disease with continued alcohol use.
 We study how alcohol affects the function of the liver, intestine, and brain.
+We are also studying how diet and ethanol interact to worsen liver disease.

 Diet-Induced Liver Injury